peej/peej.github.io/cv.markdown

 * Creative technology development.
 * User interface and interaction design.

-Responsibilities included development of data driven services for client and internal sites using PHP/MySQL and building of standards compliant, DDA compliant HTML, CSS and Javascript code.
+Responsibilities included development of data driven services for client and internal sites using PHP and building of standards compliant, DDA compliant HTML, CSS and Javascript code.

 <dl>
     <dt><a href="http://essocard.com">EssoCard</a></dt>